nunhot005/Java_P2_Library_Summer_2018/README.md

 To learn some of the basic concepts of object oriented programming.

 ## Introduction
-This project is a Library System that support e-learning and book borrowing.
+This project is a Library System that supports e-learning and book borrowing.